-Planning for Bush Fire Protection list a number of hazardous industries should not be permitted on bushfire prone land.
+Planning for Bush Fire Protection lists a number of hazardous industries that should not be permitted on bushfire prone land.
+Generally hazardous industries should not be located within 100 metres of a bushfire hazard and / or within 50 metres of a Grassland hazard.